Writing (W)

 6. Select Search and the available courses will be displayed

-Students may apply to fulfill the W requirement through a co-curricular activity.
-These criteria apply to experiences that meet the W curricular requirement and describe the characteristics of the experience, the steps a student must follow to petition the experience for approval, and the number and types of assignments students must submit to satisfy the requirement.
+Students may apply to fulfill the Writing requirement through a co-curricular activity.
+These criteria apply to experiences that meet the Writing curricular requirement and describe the characteristics of the experience, the steps a student must follow to petition the experience for approval, and the number and types of assignments students must submit to satisfy the requirement.
+Some activities that have been previously approved include:

 Before the Individual Activity: